GoogleCloudPlatform/click-to-deploy/k8s/aditum/README.md

    9. **Click “Deploy” when you are ready.** Deployment usually will take around ten minutes or longer.
 Even after deployment is successful the cg-ingress may take longer to become ready.
 This is completely normal.
 When you find cg-ingress is ready on [cloud console](https://console.cloud.google.com/kubernetes/discovery), it means that the deployment succeeds!
 You can jump to our [Post Deployment Section](#Post-Deployment) once it's ready.
 We still have a few steps before you can explore Custom Governance.

 ### Detailed Instructions

+#### Minimum Requirements for GKE Cluster:

+We have minimum requirements for GKE clusters running Custom Governance.
+At a minimum we require:

+  * 4 vCPUs
+  * 15GB memory

+The `n1-standard-4` machine type is a good choice that covers the minimum requirements.

 #### Create a GKE Cluster With Custom Service Account: